-Flossing and brushing twice a day is an essential part of oral care simply because it provides for all-round protection.
+Flossing and brushing twice a day is an essential part of oral care simply because it provides for all-around protection.
 When done right, flossing reduces inflammation and stimulates the gum, which can help reduce plaque.
-With flossing, it is important that you don’t let the difficulties of doing so stop you.
+With flossing, you mustn’t let the difficulties of doing so stop you.
 With practice, it becomes easier or you can also opt for easy-to-use flossers for a simpler approach.
-Similarly, brushing twice a day accounts for the cleaning of food particles after meals, which is important to protecting against tooth decay.
+Similarly, brushing twice a day accounts for the cleaning of food particles after meals, which is important to protect against tooth decay.

 Consuming high-sugar foods or sugary beverages leads to cavities.
 This is because sugar gets converted to acid in the mouth which then erodes tooth enamel.
 So, the higher your sugar intake, the more damage you’re doing to your teeth.

-Smoking or chewing tobacco has several risk involved, one of which is gum disease.
-With respect to oral hygiene, smoking stains the teeth and can also be a cause of oral cancer.
+Smoking or chewing tobacco has several risks involved, one of which is gum disease.
+For oral hygiene, smoking stains the teeth and can also be a cause of oral cancer.
 Moreover, smoking inhibits the immune system, which then results in slower regenerative capabilities, impacting the tissues in the mouth.